 Nominate individuals that you feel would be an attribute to a particular peer review committee.

 For more information consult the Peer Review Committees and Mandates on the CIHR website.

 Suggest up to two peer review committees that you feel could review your application.
 Suggested committees must remain unchanged between registration and application.
 Only one committee will be selected.
 CIHR reserves the right to select the committee that it feels is the most appropriate.
 The final committee selected will not necessarily be your first or second choice.

 Task 8: Apply to Priority Announcements / Funding Pools (if applicable)

 Priority Announcements/Funding Pools

 Priority Announcements/Funding Pools on CIHR's core competitions offer additional sources of funding for highly rated applications that are relevant to specific CIHR research priority areas or mandates.

-Priority Announcements/Funding Pools are listed on the CIHR website in June and December of each year together with CIHR's other current funding opportunities.
+Priority Announcements/Funding Pools are listed on the CIHR website together with CIHR's other current funding opportunities.
 For requirements on individual Priority Announcements/Funding Pools, verify the "How To Apply" section of each Priority Announcement/Funding Pool on the Funding Opportunities page.
 This section will indicate if relevance information is required at the application stage.